 Whether you are a part of a small startup or a large international enterprise, chances are that employee recruitment is an ongoing matter.
-No matter how wide a net you cast, there are always a percentage of high-value candidates who completely miss your job openings.
+No matter how wide a net you cast, there is always a percentage of high-value candidates who completely miss your job openings.

 In order to amend that, you can opt for social media recruitment in the form of chatbot support.
 While it may seem counterintuitive at first, numerous chatbot automation platforms are already capable of delivering customized candidate interviewers to your business or website.
 Let’s take a look at several factors you should take into consideration, as well as a how-to on implementing social media recruitment chatbots quickly and easily.